Are there really such things called ‘sea beans’?

-Yes, sea beans are seeds from plants that have often drifted thousands of miles.
+Yes, sea beans are seeds from plants.
+Many have often drifted thousands of miles.

 Sea beans come in a variety of sizes and shapes, but they have one thing in common: the ability to travel long distances in seawater.
 These exotic travelers can drift for decades and cover thousands of miles before washing up on a beach.

 As the name suggests, the bean family supplies a sizeable number of these oddities, but so do mangroves, palms, mangos, calabashes, tropical almonds and other plants.
 Some plants produce seeds so well protected that under suitable conditions they can germinate after an ocean voyage of months or years.
-The common coconut is considered a sea bean, as it is often sighted hundreds of miles from land.
+The common coconut is considered a type of sea bean because it is often sighted hundreds of miles from land.

 Most sea beans originate in the tropics, where they fall into rivers, estuaries and coastal waters.
 Pushed along by wind and currents, they can stay afloat for as long as 30 years.
 The Gulf Stream brings these drifting seeds to south Florida, and occasionally deposits them as far north as Cape Cod and the British Isles and Norway.